 Next you need to insert the cable into the satellite dish pole so that it’s flush to the collar.

 I then put the amalgamating tape around the recessed section to build it out (would need twice the length supplied ideally to provide an even level).
-We listen to customers (unlike some businesses....), so we now provide 4ft of tape, though in fact it is not strictly speaking necessary to make the packed out area the full length of the smaller diameter section, just the end inch or so will do.
+We listen to customers (unlike some businesses....), so we now provide 4ft of tape, though in fact the tape is not strictly speaking necessary with the MkII dish anyway as the cable can run inside the pole (thus leaving a longer length of pole to clamp onto).